awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 #### To Include JNI

 JNI examples are NOT built by default.
-If you wish to build JNI you MUST add -DBUILD_JNI=TRUE when running cmake:
+If you wish to build JNI you MUST add `-DBUILD_JNI=TRUE` when running `cmake`:

 ```
 cmake -DBUILD_JNI=TRUE